Andrew Newman (TV producer): Career

 Newman began his TV career on Channel 4's The Big Breakfast.
 He was an assistant producer on The Word and developed a strand entitled The Hopefuls that The Guardian called "infamous".

-He had production roles on Brass Eye, The Sunday Show, The 11 O'Clock Show and Da Ali G Show.
+Newman had production roles on Brass Eye, The Sunday Show, The 11 O'Clock Show and Da Ali G Show.

 Newman joined Channel 4 as Commissioned Editor, Entertainment, in 1998.
 He later became Head of Programmes for digital channel E4 and became Head of Entertainment at Channel 4 after a period as Controller of Entertainment at Channel Five.
 He was later appointed Head of Comedy and Entertainment at Channel 4.

-During his time at Channel 4 Newman commissioned and oversaw Peep Show, Derren Brown, Balls of Steel, The Friday Night Project, Star Stories, 8 Out of 10 Cats, The IT Crowd, Fonejacker, and The Inbetweeners.
+During his time at Channel 4, Newman commissioned and oversaw Peep Show, Derren Brown, Balls of Steel, The Friday Night Project, Star Stories, 8 Out of 10 Cats, The IT Crowd, Fonejacker, and The Inbetweeners.

-In 2009 Newman left Channel 4 to become Chief Executive of Objective Productions.
+In 2009, Newman left Channel 4 to become Chief Executive of Objective Productions.

-He is now CEO of Spelthorne Community Television a production company he formed with Sacha Baron Cohen in 2015.
+Newman is now CEO of Spelthorne Community Television a production company he formed with Sacha Baron Cohen in 2015.

-Newman was an Executive Producer of Who Is America?
-Sacha Baron Cohen's 2018 Showtime series.
+Newman was an Executive Producer of Who Is America?, Sacha Baron Cohen's 2018 Showtime series.